ranjmak/ranj-portfolio-react/README.md

 ### Required Components

-* At a minium, your portfolio must render these 6 components:
+* The portfolio renders these 7 components:
   1. [ ] App
   2. [ ] Header
+  3. [ ] About
   4. [ ] Home
   5. [ ] Project Gallery
   6. [ ] Project